Skip to main content

 RAG Mode Advantages

-Support massive knowledge bases without context limits
+Support larger knowledge bases without the 10,000-token context limit

 Faster for Large Knowledge